Introduction: image quality

-When the lighting conditions are not so good, for example low light situations where we need to shoot with a high shutter speed, the size of the sensor and its technology make all the difference.
+When the lighting conditions are not so good, for example, in low light situations where we need to shoot with a high shutter speed, the sensor’s size and technology make all the difference.
 The same is true for high dynamic range scenes, which combine very dark areas with very bright areas.

-Also in video we have the limitation of the shutter speed and in scenes with less light it is inevitable to raise ISO to get the adequate exposure.
+Also, in the video, we have the limitation of the shutter speed, and in scenes, with less light, it is inevitable to raise ISO to get adequate exposure.

-If we shoot in RAW format we can overexpose a little , without burning the most illuminated areas because we would lose that information.
+If we shoot in the RAW format, we can overexpose a little without burning the most illuminated areas because we would lose that information.

 This technique is known as histogram right ( Exposure to the Right – ETTR ).

-By overexposing what we do is maximize the number of photons in all cells and minimize noise (we will achieve a higher signal-to-noise ratio).
+By overexposing, we maximize the number of photons in all cells and minimize noise (we will achieve a higher signal-to-noise ratio).

-Then in the development program we lower the exposure to the right level.
-We would achieve a noise reduction, especially it would be appreciable in the darkest areas (cells that receive fewer photons and in which the signal-to-noise ratio is worse)
+Then in the development program, we lower the exposure to the right level.
+We would achieve a noise reduction; especially, it would be appreciable in the darkest areas (cells that receive fewer photons and the signal-to-noise ratio is worse).

-With the most modern sensors (invariant to ISO) this technique is not as effective and it must be taken into account that later the images will need an editing process (at least in the development program).
+With the most modern sensors (invariant to ISO), this technique is not as effective.
+It must be taken into account that later the images will need an editing process (at least in the development program).

-Also bear in mind that when doing the right there is the risk of burning the highlights and losing information, since both the light metering systems and the histograms displayed by the cameras are not so accurate as to adjust the exposure of high lights to the limit. lights.
-It will be up to each photographer to determine if with their equipment and type of photography it is worth using this technique or not.
+Also, bear in mind that there is the risk of burning the highlights and losing information when doing the right.
+The light metering systems and the cameras’ histograms are not so accurate as to adjust the high exposure lights to the limit.
+Lights.
+It will be up to each photographer to determine if, with their equipment and type of photography, it is worth using this technique or not.

-In short, it is very important to expose well.
-The more light we get from the scene the better .
+In short, it is essential to expose well.
+The more light we get from the scene, the better.

 Can noise be removed from an image in editing or by the camera’s internal processor?

-We have already commented that averaging from groups of adjacent pixels reduces noise (random noise with little spatial correlation).
-It is equivalent to a low-pass filter that removes the high frequency: it removes all the high spatial frequency of the noise but also removes the high spatial frequency of the scene information.
+We have already commented that averaging from adjacent pixel groups reduces noise (random noise with little spatial correlation).
+It is equivalent to a low-pass filter that removes the high frequency: it removes all the high spatial frequency of the noise and removes the scene information’s high spatial frequency.

-That is, averaging has an effect of smoothing the image , loss of sharpness, especially in the details: image edges, textures, etc.
+Averagingaffects smoothing the image and loss of sharpness, especially in the details: image edges, textures, etc.

 There are ‘smart’ averaging techniques that take into account, for example, whether it is a homogeneous area of the scene: a patch of sky, an area with little texture, etc. It is precisely in those areas where the noise is most visually noticeable and where it would be most effective to apply an averaging.

-There are also image stacking techniques : take multiple images of the same scene (with a tripod or with very low exposure times) and stack them to average the value at each point.
+Image stacking techniques: take multiple images of the same scene (with a tripod or with shallow exposure times) and stack them to average the value at each point.